Baker Athletics Complex

 Parking Information (This information is provided as a courtesy only.
 Columbia University is not responsible for the accuracy of this information or the services provided by the listed organizations.)

-Baker Athletics Complex, located at the northern tip of Manhattan at 218th Street and Broadway, is the primary athletics facility for Columbia outdoor sports programs, featuring Robert K. Kraft Field at Lawrence A. Wien Stadium, Columbia Soccer Stadium, Columbia Softball Field, Robertson Field at Satow Stadium, the Columbia Field Hockey Venue, The Dick Savitt Tennis Center, The Remmer and 1929 Boathouses, and the Chrystie Field House.
+Baker Athletics Complex, located at the northern tip of Manhattan at 218th Street and Broadway, is the primary athletics facility for Columbia outdoor sports programs, featuring Robert K. Kraft Field at Lawrence A. Wien Stadium, Rocco B. Commisso Soccer Stadium, Columbia Softball Field, Robertson Field at Satow Stadium, the Columbia Field Hockey Venue, The Dick Savitt Tennis Center, The Remmer and 1929 Boathouses, the Chrystie Field House and the Campbell Sports Center.

 The tract of land on which the Baker Athletics Complex stands was purchased for the University on December 30, 1921 by financier George F. Baker.
 Then a $700,000 gift, the 26-acre area was dedicated in April, 1922 and hosted spring football practice that same year.
 In the fall, Columbia's football team continued to practice uptown,but played its games at South Field on the Morningside Heights Campus.
 The first stadium at the site, then known as Baker Field, opened in the fall of 1923 with 15,000 seats in temporary stands.
 Five years later, the University built the 32,000 wooden-seat stadium that served Columbia fans for 55 years, until the spring of 1983.